-- a potential need to help meet demonstrable unmet housing need arising from other local planning authorities within the Leicester and Leicestershire Housing Market Area (HMA); - a slower delivery than expected on housing allocations and/or the strategic development areas; - housing sites gaining planning permission but not delivering completed housing in a timely manner or at the density originally proposed; - · changing economic circumstances affecting the take-up of housing; - the non-delivery of housing sites due to site-specific factors; and - in order to provide flexibility and choice in the local housing market. - 5.1.11 Policy H1 therefore makes provision for a minimum of 12,800 dwellings from 2011 to 2031.
-Of this, about 8,792 dwellings have already been built or committed (through the granting of planning permission, or through allocation in neighbourhood plans) with a further 225 anticipated on windfall sites.
-Policy H1 therefore provides housing land for a minimum of a further 3,975 dwellings. - 5.1.12 Housing land is provided in accordance with the settlement hierarchy and strategic aims of Policy SS1 The spatial strategy.
+- a potential need to help meet demonstrable unmet housing need arising from other local planning authorities within the Leicester and Leicestershire Housing Market Area (HMA); - a slower delivery than expected on housing allocations and/or the strategic development areas; - housing sites gaining planning permission but not delivering completed housing in a timely manner or at the density originally proposed; - · changing economic circumstances affecting the take-up of housing; - the non-delivery of housing sites due to site-specific factors; and - in order to provide flexibility and choice in the local housing market.

+5.1.11 Policy H1 therefore makes provision for 12,800 dwellings from 2011 to 2031.
+Of this, about 8,140 dwellings have already been built or committed (through the granting of planning permission, or through allocation in neighbourhood plans) or are anticipated on windfall sites.
+Policy H1 therefore provides housing land for a further 4,660 dwellings.

+5.1.12 Housing land is provided in accordance with the settlement hierarchy and strategic aims of Policy SS1 Spatial strategy .
 The sources of housing land supply are set out at Table B.1 below.
 Policy H1 includes slightly rounded figures.